WTKZ: History

-Effective June 26, 2019, Connoisseur Media swapped WTKZ, WODE-FM, WEEX, and WWYY, and translator W234AX to Cumulus Media in exchange for WEBE and WICC.
+On June 26, 2019, Connoisseur Media swapped WTKZ, WODE-FM, WEEX, and WWYY, and translator W234AX to Cumulus Media in exchange for WEBE and WICC.
 Cumulus sold WTKZ to Major Keystone on September 24, 2021; the sale was consummated on January 14, 2022.

 The station was swapped to VP Broadcasting on January 27, 2022; VP already owned an Allentown-area translator which was airing its La Mega format and was using a leased HD Radio subchannel of WLEV (100.7 FM) to feed it.